Meet the Staff

 Cathy Perkins, MD

 Dr. Perkins has provided psychiatric consultation to Meta House since 1999.
 She earned her Medical Degree from State University of New York, School of Medicine and Biomedical Sciences.
 She is a Psychiatrist and an Addictionologist.
 She is certified by the American Society of Addiction.
 Dr. Perkins is uniquely-licensed by the Drug Enforcement Agency (DEA) to prescribe Suboxone, a medically-monitored drug to help treat opiate addiction.
-Prior to her time at Meta House, she worked extensively in hospitals and emergency rooms and thus is accustomed to responding quickly and thoughtfully to urgent issues.
+Prior to her time at with us, she worked extensively in hospitals and emergency rooms and thus is accustomed to responding quickly and thoughtfully to urgent issues.

 “I’ve been doing this work for 16 years and I continue to do so because I feel there’s such a need for women who are desperate for treatment, and someone who truly understands mental health and addiction.”